thethoughtemporium/PAPR/V4/readme.md

-This is the latest version as of 2020-10-25
+This is the latest version as of 2020-10-25.
+Still under development and not print ready.